 Time is money

 Don’t waste time on projects, especially if you are using the hourly rate model.
 Every bit of time spent on a project is time you are billing clients for – so be aware of whether you are wasting time or spending too long on something.
 Would you shave this time off a client’s invoice?
 Think about this when working on a project.
-Client’s shouldn’t be paying for you to drink 20 cups of tea a day or watch paint dry, they are paying for a service and you need to deliver.
+Client’s shouldn’t be paying interior designers to drink 20 cups of tea a day or watch paint dry, they are paying for a service and you need to deliver.

 Don’t underestimate your worth